kasteway/Decision_Trees/README.md

   - Leaf nodes are the final output of the decision tree.
 These nodes do not split any further and contain the outcome or prediction.
 In classification trees, each leaf node represents a class label.
 In regression trees, they represent a continuous value.

+4. Node Impurity:

+   - This is a measure of the homogeneity of the labels at the node.
+The goal is to have pure nodes (i.e., all data points in a node belong to the same class).
+Impurity is used as a criterion for splitting nodes.

 ---
 ### Advantages: